LisaHarrison08/COVID-Trends/README.md

 What was the President of the United States response to the pandemic?

 Trump + Twitter, what a combination!
-He is likely the only President in the world that uses Twitter the most who also doesn’t seem to have a team of people managing the account for him.
+He is likely the only President in the world that uses Twitter without a team of people managing the account for him.

 Select the date and see the tweet!